conjure-cp/conjure/docs/tutorials/knapsack_generator/KnapGen.rst

                      10 --> 952, 11 --> 228, 12 --> 189, 13 --> 88, 14 --> 270, 15 --> 868, 16 --> 903, 17 --> 743,
                      18 --> 396, 19 --> 174, 20 --> 446)

 Now it is starting to look more like a proper instance.
-At this point we can add some knowledge about the problem to formulate some constraints that will ensure that the instances are not trivial. ie when the sum of all the weights is smaller than the capacity than we can put all the objects in the knapsack or if all the objects are heavier of than the capacity no objects can be picked.
+At this point we can add some knowledge about the problem to formulate some constraints that will ensure that the instances are not trivial. ie when the sum of all the weights is smaller than the capacity so we can't put all the objects in the knapsack or when all the objects are heavier  than the capacity so that no object can be picked.
 Thefore we add constraints such as:

 .. code-block:: essence